 For high endurance requirements the N-10m2 and N-12m2 are also available in pSLC versions with N-16m2 and N-18m2 series name.
 They deliver more than tenfold TWB values.

-The new N-20m2 is a very flexible solution for PCIe Gen3.1 / NVMe 1.3 and 4 lanes.
+The new N-20m2 is a robust and low power solution for PCIe Gen3.1 / NVMe 1.3 and 4 lanes.
 It supports Host Memory Buffer operation and delivers high performance.